 Skier dies after crashing into tree at Eldora resort in Boulder County

-A skier died this morning after crashing into a tree at Eldora Mountain Resort near Nederland, according to Boulder County Sheriff's Office officials.
-Boulder County sheriff's Cmdr.
+A 23-year-old skier died at Eldora Mountain Resort after crashing into a tree, Boulder County sheriff's officials said.

 Comments